 — and finally violent:

-My partner and I looked at each other, frustrated and ashamed.
+The partner and I looked at each other, frustrated and ashamed.
 We were wholly ineffectual parents.
 Failing to successfully shepherd one typically-developing child through a normal day.
 Moreover, we were heartless—torturing this poor innocent, who was clearly exhausted, at wits end, pushed once again past the point of reasonable expectation.

 And Behaviorism?
 It was dead.
 It had never lived at all.
 Here we had been leading parents astray all these years: “Ignore them,” we said.
 “It will work wonders,” we said.